byterubpay/byterub-site/_posts/2018-10-27-logs-for-the-Community-meeting-held-on-2018-10-27.md

 **\<rehrar>** find me a synonym
 **\<el00ruobuob_[m]>** or perhaps does it need a refresh to be more readable
 **\<ErCiccione>** (for who don't know what the ByteRub Ecosystem Project is: https://github.com/byterub-ecosystem)
-**\<dog\\>** Maybe even remove it from the website, to a new home where people can easily contribute and share places accepting / using XMR.
+**\<dog\\>** Maybe even remove it from the website, to a new home where people can easily contribute and share places accepting / using BTR.
 I don't know, I'm just throwing ideas.
 **\<dog\\>** it's open ideas time anywya
 **\<rehrar>** true
 **\<rehrar>** I've always thought the on-site directory will eventually be pretty unsustainable